Daniel-KM/Omeka-S-module-ContactUs/README.md

 The form can be placed anywhere in the site.

+### Config

+Fill the options in the main settings, the site settings and the page block.

+For subjects and messages, you can use placeholders for customization.
+They should be wrapped with `{` and `}`: "from", "email", "name", "site_title", "site_url", "subject", "message", "ip", "newsletter".
+When there is a resource, you can use too "resource_id", "resource_title", "resource_url", and any property term, like "dcterms:date".
+Note that the property should exist in all cases, else it won't be filled.

 ### Static pages

 Create a site page and add the block "Contact us".